aelias-eu/vent-axia-remote/README.md

 `33 35 20 25 20 20 20 20 20 20 20 20 20 20 20 20`

-and packet end - maybe some sort of CRC
+and packet end - is the CRC

 `F7 D8`